-The Casa Buonarroti is in the Sant’Ambrogio district, a quite unique and vibrant area of Florence filled with more locals than tourists.
+The Casa Buonarroti is in the Sant’Ambrogio district, a unique and vibrant area of Florence filled with more locals than tourists.
 Just east of the house is the Mercato di Sant’Ambrogio, a smaller, and far less touristy version of the San Lorenzo food markets.
 Lunch at one of the Tavola calda (a stall selling snacks or meals) is always a bargain, the prices dropping further still in the last hour of trading.

-Why not throw caution to the wind and seek out a traditional trippaio (tripe food stand).
+Why not throw caution to the wind and seek out a traditional trippaio (tripe food stand)?
 These offer a range of hot and cold choices, including the traditional lampredotto sandwich, once an inexpensive meal for the working classes.
-The fourth stomach of the cow is cooked in broth with herbs and tomatoes, thinly sliced then placed on a broth-soaked bun with a choice of accompanying sauces.
+The fourth stomach of the cow is cooked in broth with herbs and tomatoes.
+Then it is thinly sliced then placed on a broth-soaked bun with a choice of accompanying sauces.
 This is one of the many things to do in Florence that instead involves palate!

 6. The chalice which stopped the plague